 The computers in the main office (room 3) are not available for student use.
 If you are on assistantship you will have access to computers in the Graduate Student Office.
 The computers are a privilege (not a right).
 Each person using the machine is responsible for proper use of the machine.
 No downloads to the hard drives are allowed!
-You may download to a diskette or CD if you wish.
+You may download to a USB drive if you wish.
 There are a number of people using these machines.
 The office staff does not have time to personally instruct you on the computer use.
 You will need to be basically self-sufficient or get help from other graduate students.
 Please remember to SHUT DOWN the computers when not in use.
 Do not just LOGOFF or leave the computer running.
 The Religion Dept. staff do not supply computer support.
-Requests for Computer Support should be submitted to the Franklin College IT Department: https://webapps.franklin.uga.edu/saimiri/login.php
+Requests for Computer Support should be submitted to the Franklin College IT Department:

-COPYING, PRINTING, FAXING AND SCANNING
+COPYING, PRINTING, AND SCANNING